caoccao/Javet/docs/reference/converters/proxy_converter.rst

 .. note::

     The JavaScript implementation is backed up by ``V8ValueObject`` which is an orphan object.
+After its internal ``V8Runtime`` is closed, it will no longer be callable.
+It's recommended to have the interface or the object implement ``AutoCloseable`` as the sample shows so that the orphan ``V8ValueObject`` can be recycled explicitly.

+    If you don't own the interface or the object, there are 2 ways of recycling it to avoid memory leak.

-After its internal ``V8Runtime`` is closed, it will no longer callable.
-It's recommended to have the interface implement ``AutoCloseable`` as the sample shows so that the orphan ``V8ValueObject`` can be recycled explicitly.
-If you don't own the interface, Javet will force the recycle of the orphan ``V8ValueObject`` when the ``V8Runtime`` is being closed.
-Be careful, if you keep the application running for long while without recycling them in time, ``OutOfMemoryError`` may occur.
+    1. Manually calling ``System.gc(); System.runFinalization();`` will recycle the orphan ``V8ValueObject`` via the Java garbage collector.

+    2. Javet will force the recycle of the orphan ``V8ValueObject`` when the ``V8Runtime`` is being closed.
+Be careful, if you keep the application running for long time without recycling them in time, ``OutOfMemoryError`` may occur.
+Of course, that is less likely going to happen because the Java garbage collector runs periodically.

 Features
 ========